bentoml/BentoML/docs/source/deployment/knative.rst

 ===========================

 First, we need to build and push our BentoService to a docker registry.
-We will use the IrisClassifier BentoService from the getting started guide(https://docs.bentoml.org/en/latest/quickstart.html):
+We will use the IrisClassifier BentoService from the getting :doc:`Quick start guide<../quickstart>`.

 .. code-block:: bash